-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as impairment of intangible assets with indefinite useful life.
 On this audit we do not believe there is a fraud risk related to revenue recognition because there are no complex revenue transactions.
 Revenue is limited to income earned from signed royalty agreements with no performance targets attached to such revenue.
 We did not identify any additional fraud risks.